 - Dangerous toys.
 Manufacturers must test toys for choking hazards, toxic materials and other risks that may not be a problem for adults.

 - Defective child products.
 Poorly designed and/or manufactured strollers, cribs, clothing and other products can be just as dangerous as defective toys.
 Additionally, defective car seats may fail to protect infants and toddlers in crashes.

-Can I File a Personal Injury Lawsuit for My Child?
+Who Can File a Child Injury Lawsuit for My Child?

 Children cannot stand up for themselves and defend their own rights.
 Instead, the child’s parent(s) or legal guardian(s) must file any necessary legal claim on their behalf.
 While a personal injury lawsuit cannot undo the harm to your child, it can make it possible for you to pay his or her medical bills and other expenses.
 The outcome of your case can also help ensure that no one else’s child is hurt in a similar accident.

 However, filing a personal injury lawsuit for a child is often a complex process.
 The insurance company, product manufacturer or other defendant may try to minimize their own liability by blaming your child for his or her own injuries.
 The question of whether a minor can be legally responsible for his or her own damages has no clear answer.
 Very young children (generally under 6 years old) are often assumed to be incapable of contributory negligence.
 If your child is a pre-teen or teenager, then fault is more difficult to determine.
 Usually, the courts decide a child’s liability on an individual basis.